n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Strava/README.md

 5. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you will notice that the node returns the information of the activity that we created using the Strava node.
+In the screenshot below, you will notice that the node returns the information of the activity that we specified in this node.

 ![Using the Strava node to get an issue](./Strava2_node.png)